 Blackwork, also known as Spanish Work, is a type of counted thread embroidery thought to have originated in Spain.
 It was brought to England by Catherine of Aragon, the daughter of Ferdinand and Isabella of Spain when married Prince Arthur, the eldest son of King Henry VII.

-In spite of this pedigree, new evidence and research has shown that North Africa, particularly Morocco, may have been the true birthplace of this style of embroidery.
+In spite of this pedigree, new evidence and research have shown that North Africa, particularly Morocco, may have been the true birthplace of this style of embroidery.

 01 of 06

-The Practial Blackwork site has posted several free patterns to stitch, including the Ukrainian Rhapsody design shown here.
-Download the pdf pattern directly from their site.
+The Practical Blackwork site has posted several free patterns to stitch, including the Ukrainian Rhapsody design shown here.
+Download the PDF pattern directly from their site.